HanniganAirQuality/All-POD-YAMLs/README.md

 | Version       | "Named" Ver.   | Pilot         | Date               | Description & Purpose                		|
 | ------------- | -------------- | ------------- | -------------      | ----------------------------------------------- |
 | V1.0.0      	| Initial Upload | Percy         | May 22, 2026       | Moving documents to central git		     	|

+# Feature Request
+* Verify, update & standardize all Alphasense nomenclature with hardware
+* Create "global dictionary" that we can pull from for future versions as a standard "word" bank